meyfa/ka-mensa-api/API_DOCUMENTATION.md

 **Possible errors:**

-- `400 Bad Request` - if the date is malformed
+- `400 Bad Request` - if the date is malformed, or if the `canteens` filter is malformed or includes unknown canteens
 - `404 Not Found` - if there is no plan for that date